AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/erase.doc.md

 `Typelivore::Erase` accepts a list of elements.

-Suppose its first layer is instantiated with an index.
+- Suppose its first layer is instantiated by an index.
-In that case, it returns a function such that when invoked with an operation, the function becomes the operation instantiated with the previously provided list modified by removing the element at the index.
+In that case, it returns a function.
+When invoked by an operation, the function removes the element at the index from the list and instantiates the operation with the result.

-Suppose its first layer is instantiated with two indices where the first is less or equal to the second.
+- Suppose its first layer is instantiated by two indices where the first is less or equal to the second.
-In that case, it returns a function such that when invoked with an operation, the function becomes the operation instantiated with the previously provided list modified by removing elements between the indices.
+In that case, it returns a function.
+When invoked by an operation, the function removes the elements between the indices from the list and invokes the operation with the result.

 <pre><code>   Element<sub>0</sub>, Element<sub>1</sub>, ..., Element<sub>I</sub>, ..., Element<sub>n</sub>
 -> I
 -> Operation